omrikiantman/gettingandcleaningdate/README.md

 ## coursera getting and cleaning data course project
 #goal
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis
 #data
 The data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: